microsoft/ignite25-LAB565-makers-in-action-crafting-microsoft-365-copilot-agents-for-real-world/lab/instructions/lab-mcp.md

 Copy the "Connect via browser" URL and save it in a safe place.

 Be sure to leave both the dev tunnel command and the MCP server running as you do the exercises in this lab.
-If you need to restart it, just repeat the last command `devtunnel host hr-mcp-@lab.User.Id`.
+If you need to restart it, just repeat the last command `devtunnel host hr-mcp-@lab.LabInstance.Id`.

 ### Step 4: Testing the MCP server